nassir90/blackboard-crawler/README.md

 When this occurs simply stop the program and rerun.
 It usually resolves itself.

+If you discover any problems or have any suggestions, PLEASE publish a new issue.
+I can only test so much.

 ## How do I run it?

 `py blackboard-crawler.py [OPTIONS]`